-Item Description Maximum Limit Mileage Non-rented car Current Rate Per diem Daily meal and incidental expenses (for periods in excess of 24 hours) \$62.00 Air Fare Refundable ticket, coach, roundtrip As approved in advance by University Rental car Rented car As approved in advance by University Hotel Lodging expenses must be supported by original itemized receipts, regardless of the amounts incurred, and must be reasonable for the locality of travel.
-The traveler must be at least forty miles from the headquarter location or home, whichever is closer, to be reimbursed for an overnight stay.
+Item Description Maximum Limit Mileage Non-rented car Current Rate Per diem Daily meal and incidental expenses (for periods in excess of 24 hours) \$62.00 Air Fare Refundable ticket, coach, roundtrip As approved in advance by University Rental car Rented car As approved in advance by University Hotel Lodging expenses must be supported by original itemized the amounts incurred, and must be reasonable for the loca must be at least forty miles from the headquarter location of closer, to be reimbursed for an overnight stay. ality of travel.
+The traveler

-\ The mileage reimbursement rate is the standard rate for automobiles published by University in Business & Finance Bulletin G-28, "Policy and Regulations Governing Travel," as may be adjusted from time to time by University.
+The mileage reimbursement rate is the standard rate for automobiles published by University in Business & Finance Bulletin G-28, "Policy and Regulations Governing Travel," as may be adjusted from time to time by University.
 Said rate is currently 53.5 cents/mile.

-\\ For travel of less than 24 hours, Meals and Incidental Expenses ("M&IE") shall not be reimbursed unless the travel includes an "overnight stay" as supported by a lodging receipt.
+For travel of less than 24 hours, Meals and Incidental Expenses ("M&IE") shall not be reimbursed unless the travel includes an "overnight stay" as supported by a lodging receipt.
 For domestic travel, reimbursement is limited to the actual cost of lodging.
 Actual M&IE shall be reimbursed up to a maximum of \$62.00 for the entire trip.
 An exception to the overnight stay requirement may be allowed when the traveler incurs a meal expense as part of a business meeting and must be substantiated as specified in advance by University.